-On January 9th 1956 two Enterprise Dinghies crossed the Channel between Dover and Calais in the middle of the night.
+On January 9th 1956 Enterprise dinghies numbers 1 and 2 crossed the Channel by night between Dover and Calais.

-Fortunately in the mid 1940s Jack met the young American businessman and keen sailor Beecher Moore.
+In the mid 1940s Jack met the young American businessman and keen sailor Beecher Moore.
 As they competed against one another, Beecher recognized Jack’s talent but was appalled at the way society refused to give him the respect he deserved.
-Together they formed a powerful relationship utilizing Jack’s talents as a designer and builder and Beecher’s skills as business man and promoter.
+Together they formed a powerful relationship, utilizing Jack’s talents as a designer and builder and Beecher’s skills as businessman and promoter.

-In 1955, the newspaper the News Chronicle decided it was going to encourage the public to get sailing and sponsored Jack to design a new class of boat that would not only be cheap but also easy to own and use; this boat was of course the Enterprise.
-Thanks to Beecher’s promotional skills the News Chronicle gave national coverage to the ground-breaking sea-trials and from there the little dinghy never looked back.
+In 1955, the newspaper the News Chronicle decided it was going to encourage the public to get sailing and sponsored Jack to design a new class of boat that would not only be cheap but also easy to own and use; the Enterprise.
+Thanks to Beecher’s promotional skills the News Chronicle gave national coverage to the ground-breaking sea trials and from there the little dinghy never looked back.

-In 1956 the kit cost £65 or about the price of a TV set; a ready made version could be bought for £107.
-It was designed to be built by the amateur in an improvised work-space such as a garage or shed and required tools no more specialist than a screwdriver, a hammer, a small saw, a plane and a chisel.
+In 1956 the kit cost £65 or about the price of a television set; a ready made version could be bought for £107.
+It was designed to be built by the amateur in an improvised work space such as a garage or shed, and apparently required tools no more specialist than a screwdriver, a hammer, a small saw, a plane and a chisel.

 Jack and Beecher used marketing skills, up to date technology and the media to create a boat that was and still is much loved.

-On the occasion of the 50th anniversary of the design in 2006 the original cross-channel trip was recreated, though this time the boats sailed in both directions.
+In 2006 on the occasion of the 50th anniversary of the design, the original cross-channel trip was recreated, though this time the boats sailed in both directions.
 In recent years the design has experienced something of a resurgence in popularity and remains actively sailed and competed in a number of countries.

 LOA: 4.04m